 Use this indicator when loading content within a page, widget or module.
 It indicates that content is loading and visualises the process from 0% to 100%.

 Use this indicator when loading content within a page, widget or module.
 It indicates that content is loading and visualises the process from 0% to 100%.
-In addition to the bar you are able to highlight how much something has been loaded.
+In addition to the bar, it highlights how much something has been loaded in text.

 Use this indicator when loading content within a page, widget or module.
-It indicates that content is loading, but does not show how much is loaded.
+It indicates that content is loading, but does not present how much is loaded.

 Progress indicators should behave the same way regardless of device or resolution.